Foxtrot: History

 The dance was premiered in 1914, quickly catching the eye of the husband and wife duo Vernon and Irene Castle, who gave the dance its signature grace and style.
 The origin of the name of the dance is unclear, although one theory is that it took its name from its popularizer, the vaudevillian Harry Fox.
 Two sources, Vernon Castle and dance teacher Betty Lee, credit African American dancers as the source of the foxtrot.
 Castle saw the dance, which "had been danced by negroes, to his personal knowledge, for fifteen years, [at] a certain exclusive colored club".

 W. C. Handy ("Father of the Blues") notes in his autobiography that his "The Memphis Blues" was the inspiration for the foxtrot.
 During breaks from the fast-paced Castle Walk and One-step, Vernon and Irene Castle's music director, James Reese Europe, would slowly play "The Memphis Blues".
-The Castles were intrigued by the rhythm, and Jim asked why they didn't create a slow dance to go with it.
+The Castles were intrigued by the rhythm, and Jim suggested they create a slow dance to go with it.
 The Castles introduced what they then called the "Bunny Hug" in a magazine article.
 Shortly after, they went abroad and, in mid-ocean, sent a wireless to the magazine to change the name of the dance from "Bunny Hug" to "Foxtrot."
 It was subsequently standardized by Arthur Murray, in whose version it began to imitate the positions of tango.